 AppCode performs code analysis by applying inspections to your code.
-Numerous code inspections exist for Objective-C, C and C++ and for the other supported languages.
+Code inspections work for Objective-C, C and C++ and other supported languages.

 The integrated Clang Analyzer provides additional 2000+ code inspections.

 The inspections detect not only compiling errors, but also different code inefficiencies.
 Whenever you have some unreachable code, unused code, non-localized string, unresolved method, memory leaks or even spelling problems – you'll find it very quickly.